 Michelle Wilson recommended this book because it addresses many questions

-which multiple households often have, but which are usually not covered in
+which multiples often have, but which are usually not covered in

 texts on multiplicity.